 Sue Hampton has more than 30 books to her name, and is currently publishing new novella 'For Life' in weekly instalments on her website.
 Her works are for both children and adults, and incorporate well-developed characters with a social and environmental narrative.
 Sue is a trustee for People not Borders, supporting refugees, and an activist with Campaign Against the Arms Trade.
 She is also an ambassador for Alopecia UK.

-We mostly holiday in the UK and are going to Glasgow on the train in March.
-We’ve also taken Eurostar to Paris and to Bruges.
+We now mostly holiday in the UK and we’ve also taken Eurostar to Paris and to Bruges.
 We have a small car, its emissions low enough to spare us road tax, and we do use it when there’s no practical alternative.
 Taking books to sell as an author booked by a school, festival or writers’ group creates a problem we haven’t solved yet.
 We’re on the mailing list for Riversimple but also looking at car sharing.

 And YES, I think that public awareness of the climate crisis has grown enormously since last Oct/Nov when Greta Thunberg, who’s vegan and doesn’t fly of course, began her climate strike and the IPCC report followed.
 When she spoke to Davos, she was the only speaker who didn’t fly there.
 Now the kids’ climate strike has actually made the news.
 I think this year will be the turning point as more and more people not only change the way they live but demand radical change from governments.
 I am – sometimes – hopeful.

-I’d say it’s not a loss or a sacrifice but a gift to the children of the future.
+I'd say giving up flying is not a loss or a sacrifice but a gift to the children of the future.
 That there are other ways to make a difference by reducing our carbon footprints.
 That it’s a necessary choice.
 But also that I’m lucky because I don’t have family abroad, and that love miles are different, so I’m not smug and I’m not pointing the finger at anyone whose circumstances are more complex than mine.

-Not in any negative way.
+Not flying has not affected me in any negative way.
 I’ve never felt a twinge of regret at anything I might be ‘missing’.
 And I’ve experienced some of the beauty of the UK.

 I’m a Quaker and my favourite Quaker phrase is ‘what love requires’.